syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Create a new Word document
+'Creates a new Word document

 Dim document As New WordDocument()

-'Add new section to the document
+'Adds new section to the document

 Dim section As IWSection = document.AddSection()

-'Add new paragraph to the section
+'Adds new paragraph to the section

 Dim paragraph As IWParagraph = section.AddParagraph()

-'Add new text
+'Adds new text

 Dim text As IWTextRange = paragraph.AppendText("Text to describe discretional ligatures")

-'Set ligature type as Discretional
+'Sets ligature type as Discretional

 text.CharacterFormat.Ligatures = LigatureType.Discretional